johawk06/C-fence-builder/README.md

 # C++-fence-builder

-This was a capstone project for my first programming course Computer Science 1.
-It is a culmination of the subjects learned in my entroductory C++ course.
+This isn't your average school project!
+This C++ program is a fence-tastic culmination of everything I learned in my Computer Science 1 course.
+Design and calculate the perfect fence for your virtual property, complete with gates, posts, and concrete.